 “Lord, if you had been here, my brother would not have died.”

 She was placing blame on the King of Kings for his utter disregard for her previous pleas for help.
 If only He had been there, her brother would not have died.

 Have you thought that?
 If only God were there, this or that would not have happened.
 The suffering, the pain, the loss.
 It can feel, at times, as if the Lord is ignoring our prayers.

 When we point to Martha in the Bible as either a heroine or a villain, we are missing the point in scripture.

 The deaths of those we love the most can be a great leveler.
 They remind us that life is short and unpredictable, which in turn, makes death all too inevitable.
 It forces us to face our own mortality and experience earthly pain when someone we love dies.

 The accounts of Martha can cause us to feel conflicted.
 We are either reminded of what we should be doing (focusing solely on God as our refuge and strength) or what we shouldn’t be doing (permitting the troubles of this world to get in the way of our relationship with Jesus.

-When we feel oppressed by the weight of death and sin in our life, we need God.
+When we feel oppressed by the weight of death and sin in our lives, we need God.

 Let’s read on: